Chapter 5101:9-4 Acquistion and Procurement

 (A) Federal and state acquisition requirements

-(1) Each county family services agency (CFSA) and workforce development agency (WDA) shall ensure that all purchases of services, supplies, and equipment funded by state or federal funds received from the Ohio department of job and family services (ODJFS) meet applicable federal and state statutes, regulations, rules and office of management and budget (OMB) circulars A-102 and A-133 and 2 C.F.R.
-225. These requirements include, but are not limited to, Chapter 125. of the Revised Code, this chapter, and:
+(1) Each county family services agency (CFSA) and workforce development agency (WDA) shall ensure that all purchases of services, supplies, and equipment funded by state or federal funds received from the Ohio department of job and family services (ODJFS) meet applicable federal and state statutes, regulations, rules, and 2 C.F.R.
+200 and 45 C.F.R.
+75, as in effect December 19, 2014.
+These requirements include, but are not limited to, Chapter 125. of the Revised Code, this chapter, and:

 (2) This chapter contains a number of provisions from the applicable federal rules, but not all such provisions.

 (B) Acquisition standards

 (1) Development of written standards Each CFSA and WDA shall develop written acquisition standards.
 These acquisition standards shall comply with all applicable federal and state acquisition statutes, regulations, rules, and circulars.
 The written standards shall also contain all relevant requirements of the provisions of this chapter, including the requirements listed in rule 5101:9-4-07 of the Administrative Code.